maxja/pythonic/README.md

 The print method first checks the type of the passed object, and if it is not a string, it invokes conversion.
 Moreover, the thesis that print outputs "to the screen" is also incorrect.
 By default, print outputs to the specified output stream, which points to sys.stdout, but the output stream can also be specified by passing it as an argument during the call.

-Allen Downey, the author of the book ["Python Basics"][1], notes only one difference between the calling formats in Python2 and Python3 - the absence of parentheses around the call arguments in the second version.
+Allen Downey, the author of the book "Python Basics"[^5], notes only one difference between the calling formats in Python2 and Python3 - the absence of parentheses around the call arguments in the second version.
 In reality, however, parentheses can be present, but the composition of the call arguments is significantly different:

 [Python2](https://docs.python.org/3/library/functions.html#print)
 ```python